wusai2333/trib/doc/lab1.md

   as the server is back up and running, your RPC client should act as normal again (without needing to create a new client).
-- When the server and the clients are running on the lab machines, your RPC should introduce less than 0.1 second of additional latency.
+- When the server and the clients are running on the lab machines, your RPC should introduce less than 100 milliseconds of additional latency.

 ## Turning In

 First, make sure that you have committed every piece of your code into the repository `triblab`.
 Then just type `make turnin-lab1` under the root of the repository.
-It will generate a `turnin.zip` file that contains everything in your git repository, and then copy it away into an appropriate location for the lab instructors.
+The script will generate a `turnin.zip` file that contains everything in your git repository, and then copy into an appropriate location.

 ## Happy Lab 1!